Havanese vs Shih Tzu – Breed Comparison

 On the flip side, Shih Tzus can be extremely difficult to house train.
 To train your Shih Tzu, I recommend a rigid schedule and consistent training.
 Shih Tzus can be more stubborn than Havanese, and therefore they can be less obedient in the beginning.

-However, both dog breeds can eventually be trained very well.
+However, both types of dog breed can eventually be trained very well.
 It is all about patience and consistency.

 Havanese vs Shih Tzu Comparison: Barking